-You are welcome to bring your own kayak or canoe to the park and launch it from the public kayak/canoe launch.
-(Please ask for direction and the Front Gate for directions to the launch site.
+You are welcome to bring your own kayak or canoe to the Park and launch it from the public launch.
+Please inquire at the Park Gate for directions to the launch site.

 Watch Your Tides

 Kayaking at MacArthur Beach State Park is best at high tide.
-Visit www.saltwatertides.com, select Florida Atlantic Coast, PGA Blvd.
-Bridge and the date.
-At low tide, the estuary becomes a mud flat and kayaking is nearly impossible.
+Visit www.saltwatertides.com, select Florida Atlantic Coast, North Palm Beach and the date.